-We thank Denis Sosyura and seminar participants at Rotterdam School of Management, Erasmus University, Stanford University, Tilberg University, University of Illinois and the University of Mannheim for helpful comments.
-Funding for Gordon Phillips was provided through NSF Grant #0823319.
+This paper entirely replaces a previous version titled "Conglomerate Industry Spanning".
+We thank Merih Sevilir, Denis Sosyura and seminar participants at Rotterdam School of Management, Erasmus University, Stanford University, Tilberg University, University of Illinois and the University of Mannheim for helpful comments.
 All errors are the authors alone.
+All rights reserved.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 NBER working papers are circulated for discussion and comment purposes.
-They have not been peer-reviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.
+They have not been peerreviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.

-© 2011 by Gerard Hoberg and Gordon M. Phillips.
+$\bigcirc$ 2011 by Gerard Hoberg and Gordon M. Phillips.
 All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.
+Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including $\bigcirc$ notice, is given to the source.

-Conglomerate Industry Spanning Gerard Hoberg and Gordon M. Phillips NBER Working Paper No. 17221 July 2011 JEL No. G34,L1,L22,L25
+Conglomerate Industry Choice and Product Di•fferentiation Gerard Hoberg and Gordon M. Phillips NBER Working Paper No. 17221 July 2011, Revised February 2012 JEL No. G34,L1,L22,L25